Parsifal: Act 2

 The youth walks into a wondrous garden, surrounded by beautiful and seductive flowermaidens.
 They call to him and entwine themselves about him while chiding him for wounding their lovers ("Komm, komm, holder Knabe!"), yet the boy in his childlike innocent naïveté doesn't comprehend their temptations and shows only little interest in them.
-The flowermaidens soon fight and bicker among themselves to win his devotion, to the point that he is about to flee, but a different voice suddenly calls out "Parsifal!".
+The flowermaidens soon fight and bicker among themselves to win his devotion, to the point that he is about to flee, but another voice suddenly calls out "Parsifal!".
 The youth finally recalls this name is what his mother called him when she appeared in his dreams.
 The flowermaidens back away from him and call him a fool as they leave him and Kundry alone.

 Parsifal wonders if the whole Garden is but a dream and asks how it is that Kundry knows his name.
 Kundry tells him she learned it from his mother ("Ich sah das Kind an seiner Mutter Brust"), who had loved him and tried to shield him from his father's fate, the mother he had abandoned and who had finally died of grief.
 She reveals many parts of Parsifal's history to him and he is stricken with remorse, blaming himself for his mother's death.
 Kundry tells him that this realization is a first sign of understanding and that, with a kiss, she can help him understand the love that had once united his parents, wanting thus to awake in Parsifal the first pangs of desire.
 However, as she kisses Parsifal, the youth suddenly recoils in pain and cries out Amfortas' name: having just felt for the first time material desire with Kundry's kiss, Parsifal finds himself in the same position in which Amfortas had been seduced and he feels the wounded king's pain and suffering of evil and sin burning in his own soul.
 Only now does Parsifal understand Amfortas' passion during the Grail Ceremony ("Amfortas!
 Die Wunde!
 Die Wunde!").